Car Insurance

 Methodology and sources

-1. To calculate the average cost of charging an electric car per country across Europe we collated data such as ‘EVDB Real range’ and ‘Useable Battery Capacity’ data from the EV Database about the top 50 bestselling cars in Europe in 2022 (according to JATO.com).
+1. To calculate the average cost of charging an electric car per country across Europe we collated data such as ‘EVDB Real range’ and ‘Useable Battery Capacity’ data from the EV Database.
+We based averages on the top 20 bestselling battery electric cars in Europe in 2023 (according to JATO.com).

-2. Household electricity costs per country were collated using the latest data tables from Eurostat (last updated 28 June 2023).
-United Kingdom electricity costs and price cap/subsidies data were derived from the Department for Energy Security and Net Zero.
+2. Household electricity costs per country were collated using the latest data tables from Eurostat (last updated 25 April 2024).
+United Kingdom electricity costs and price cap/subsidies data were taken from Ofgem.

-3. To work out the cost per charge, we multiplied the useable battery capacity of each vehicle by the cost of electricity in each country according to Eurostat.
+3. To calculate the cost per charge, we multiplied each vehicle’s usable battery capacity by the cost of electricity in each country, according to Eurostat.

-4. To work out the cost to drive 100km we divided the cost of a full charge with the ‘real range km’ of the vehicle and multiplied it by 100.
+4. To calculate the cost of driving 100km, we divided the cost of a full charge by the vehicle’s ‘real range km’ and multiplied it by 100.

-Countries included are all EU members plus Iceland, Liechtenstein, Norway; Montenegro, North Macedonia, Serbia, Bosnia and Herzegovina, Kosovo, Moldova and Georgia and United Kingdom.
-Ukraine and Turkey were excluded from the study because energy price data was omitted from the latest Eurostat data.
+The countries included are all EU members plus Iceland, Liechtenstein, Norway, Montenegro, North Macedonia, Serbia, Bosnia and Herzegovina, Kosovo, Moldova, Georgia, and the United Kingdom.
+Ukraine was excluded from the study because energy price data was omitted from the latest Eurostat data.

 Sources